larsaars/CreateUbuntuGnomeShortcut/README.md

 `sudo chmod +x /usr/bin/createshortcut`<br><br>

 Everything is done so far!<br>
-To create shortcuts in .desktop format you just have to execute `createshortcut` when navigated in the desktop folder and follow the steps!
+To create shortcuts in .desktop format you just have to execute `createshortcut` when navigated in the desktop folder in the terminal (this can be done via the `cd` command or right-click on desktop -> "open terminal here") and follow the steps!